History of Celtic F.C. (1994–present): Gordon Strachan and Tony Mowbray (2005–2010)

 As the 2007–08 season progressed, Celtic found themselves embroiled in a tight contest with Rangers for the SPL title.
 Celtic led for the early part of the season, but a series of poor results in the winter and early spring saw Rangers overtake them.
 A Kevin Thomson goal on 31 March 2008 gave Rangers a 1–0 win at Ibrox over Celtic, leaving Celtic trailing their rivals in the league by six points.
 A few days later, Neil Lennon returned to Celtic as a coach, effectively replacing first-team coach Tommy Burns, who was being treated for cancer.
-A dramatic, and seemingly unlikely, turnaround in Celtic's fortunes then began on 16 April, when the Old Firm met again at Celtic Park.
+A dramatic, and seemingly unlikely, turnaround in Celtic's fortunes then began on 16 April, with a home game against Rangers.
 A re-invigorated Celtic dominated the opening proceedings and took the lead when Shunsuke Nakamura scored with a spectacular swerving shot from 30 yards.
 Nacho Novo equalised for Rangers early in the second half, but Celtic got a chance to retake the lead when Nakamura's curling shot was handled off the line by Rangers defender Carlos Cuéllar, who was sent off.
 Rangers goalkeeper Allan McGregor, however, despite having an injured ankle, saved Scott McDonald's penalty kick.
-Rangers looked like holding on for a vital point until in the third minute of injury time Jan Vennegoor of Hesselink bundled the ball into the goal to clinch a 2–1 win for Celtic.
+Rangers looked like holding on for a vital point until in the third minute of injury time Jan Vennegoor of Hesselink scored to clinch a 2–1 win for Celtic.
 Celtic began to claw back on Rangers lead in the league, and by the time of the final league fixture of the season were league leaders.
 A Vennegoor of Hesselink headed goal gave Celtic a 1–0 win on the night away at Dundee United, clinching the title for Celtic.
 This ensured Strachan's place in the history books of Celtic, becoming only the third manager to win three successive league titles, behind Willie Maley and Jock Stein.
 The victory was also dedicated to the memory of Tommy Burns, former player, manager and coach, who had died earlier that week.

 The 2007–08 season saw Celtic again taking part in the Champions League.
 Celtic qualified for the group stages by knocking out Spartak Moscow in the prelims, the tie eventually going to penalty kicks with Artur Boruc saving twice.
 Celtic won all three home games in the group stages; a last minute Scott McDonald goal giving Celtic a 2–1 win over Milan, Aiden McGeady scoring the only goal in a 1–0 win over Benfica and Massimo Donati scoring an injury time winner against Shakhtar Donetsk.
 Despite losing all three of their corresponding away fixtures, Celtic qualified for the round of 16 for the second successive season.
 In the first leg of the round of 16 tie against Barcelona, Celtic twice took the lead at Parkhead, but finished losing 3–2.
 They were unable to recover the deficit in the return match and were knocked out.